dncampo/orion-ld_build/readme.md

-// README.md

 # Intro

-This repo implements a docker solution for the compilation of Orion-LD from sources, following the [tutorial](https://github.com/FIWARE/context.Orion-LD/blob/develop/doc/manuals-ld/installation-guide-ubuntu-18.04.3.md).
+This repository implements a docker solution for the compilation of Orion-LD from sources, following the [tutorial](https://github.com/FIWARE/context.Orion-LD/blob/develop/doc/manuals-ld/installation-guide-ubuntu-18.04.3.md).

 ## Table of Contents